kajott/GIPS/README.md

   for image file I/O
 - Sam Hocevar's [Portable File Dialogs](https://github.com/samhocevar/portable-file-dialogs)
 - Timothy Lottes' FXAA algorithm is part of the example shaders
-- the documentation is converted from Markdown to HTML using [Pandoc](https://pandoc.org/)
+- the documentation in the Win32 binary package is converted from Markdown to HTML using [Pandoc](https://pandoc.org/)